PuniCharana/react-redux-todo/README.md

 ___

 ## Introduction
 A simple todo app build using [React](https://reactjs.org/).
-This project is build to demonstrate different ways to use redux in react app.
+This project is build to demonstrate different ways to implement redux in react app.

 * The [master](https://github.com/PuniCharana/react-redux-todo/tree/master) branch contains (Method-1) one way of implementing redux to react app.